geberele/D8-Example-Module/README.md

           '%to' => $to,
         ]);

-        return $message;
+        return ['#markup' => $message];
       }
     }

-Once this is done, within the .routing.yml file we can define the path, the content, the title and the permissions:
+Once this is done, within the .routing.yml file we can define the path, the controller, the title and the permissions:

 **/modules/d8_example_module/d8_example_module.routing.yml**

     d8_example_module.test_page:
       path: '/test-page/{from}/{to}'
       defaults:
-        _content: 'Drupal\d8_example_module\Controller\D8ExampleModuleController::test_page'
+        _controller: 'Drupal\d8_example_module\Controller\D8ExampleModuleController::test_page'
         _title: 'Test Page!'
       requirements:
         _permission: 'access content'